olliephillips/sett/README.md

 Based on badger v0.9.0 api.

 Note.
-Tables are virtual - they are just a prefix on the key, but something I have found useful.
+Tables are virtual - they are just a prefix on the key, but something I find useful.

-Strings used in prefence to byte slices.
+Strings used in preference to byte slices.
 Again something I find more useful, with fewer conversion operations.

 ## API